MadStu/space-trucker-trading-tracker/README.md

 With each action, the change is reflected immediately back to the user's screen with a change of their total profit and an update to their cargo list.

+All interation with the site is designed to produce a positive emotional response which I feel has been achieved.

 ## Features Left to Implement

 - Code API retrieval to get in-game ships and the cargo bay size info.